ALS Nutrition |

 Modify Your Food

-Make sure that you are eating foods that you are able to chew easily and swallow safely without choking.
-Your dietitian may suggest preparing softer foods, pureeing food, adding sauces and gravies to help food go down, and avoiding dry, crumbly foods that can get stuck in your mouth or throat.
-If you are experiencing swallowing difficulties, visit our Recipes for ALS page.
+Your speech language pathologist will make sure you are eating foods that are easy for you to chew and safe for you to swallow without choking.
+Your dietitian can give you tips on how to make softer foods, puree food, add sauces and gravies to help food go down, and avoid dry, crumbly foods that can get stuck in your mouth or throat.
+If you are having swallowing problems, visit our Recipes for ALS page.

 |